 If you and 10 or 20 (or a gazillion) of your closest friends love original music, perhaps a house concert is in your future.

-A house concert takes your get-together and turns it into a social event, simply by adding a local or touring artist to insert one or two 45-minute sets of music.
+A house concert takes your get-together and turns it into a social event, simply by adding a local or touring artist to insert one or two sets of original music.

-And how does one convince a musician to play a set of music in a house?
+How does one convince a musician to play a set of music in a house?
 Answer: Compensation.
 A normal donation is around $20 a person.
 That'll work for the majority of musicians, unless they used to play backup for the Eagles or Crosby, Still, and Nash or Steely Dan or the like.
 Yes, some of those guys are out there doing house concerts.
-As if life weren't tough enough for musicians of our ilk these days.
+As if life weren't tough enough for us little guys these days.

 The show host makes sure that everyone who is invited knows the expectation to donate to the artist's tip jar and to support the performer financially.
 Often a host will also provide a meal or even a place for the artist to stay for the night.